rolling-sagas/rs-doc/guide/terms-of-service.md

 ### Refund Policy
 We offer refunds for up to 14 days for annual plan subscription or 3 days for monthly plan if your used credits are no more than 400.

-If your local law requires a longer refund eligibility period, then the longer time period will apply.（需确认各个国家的退款政策）
+If your local law requires a longer refund eligibility period, then the longer time period will apply.

 Credits issued for the current month are non-refundable.
 Fees for used months are charged at full price.
 Send an email with your login email address to support@rollingsagas.com.